 Neither the composer nor the lady that inspired the song lived to see "Peg O' My Heart"'s hat-trick of Number One records in that golden year of 1947.
 Laurette Taylor died in 1946, barely a year after her triumphant return to Broadway.
 As for Fred Fisher, in 1942, after three years of cancer and five painful operations, he hanged himself.
 That week in America, he was on the Hit Parade with "Whispering Grass", written with his daughter Doris.
 A third of a century later, in 1975, the same song was Number One in Britain.
 He bequeathed the world not only his own catalogue but an entire family of songwriters: His son Dan wrote "Good Morning, Heartache" for Billie and Ella (and Natalie Cole and Gladys Knight et al).
 Dan's brother Marvin wrote "When Sunny Gets Blue" for Johnny Mathis and Nat "King" Cole, and "Destination Moon" for Dinah Washington.
 And their sister Doris wrote "You Always Hurt The One You Love", "Into Each Life Some Rain Must Fall" and many more.
 When some Eighties rocker revived "That Old Devil Called Love".
 Miss Fisher was happy to see the uptick in royalties, but, when I asked whether this heralded a return to the good old days, she snorted: "Ha!
 They always say that, every time there's an exception to the rule.
 But that's all it is."

 That's true.
 But the exceptions are awfully good.
-And maybe one day Bruce Springsteen and the Dropkick Murphys will try those seventy-year-old lyrics they like with Fred Fisher's lovely indestructible century-old tune, as endearin' as Erin:
+And maybe one day Bruce Springsteen and the Dropkick Murphys will try those seventy-five-year-old lyrics they like with Fred Fisher's lovely indestructible 110-year-old tune, as endearin' as Erin:

 Peg O' My Heart